Samsung/tizen-docs/docs/application/web/guides/cordova/dialogs.md

 | buttonIndex | Index of a button pressed by the user.
 The index uses one-based indexing, so the values can be 1, 2, 3, and so on. |
 | input1      | Text entered by the user.                |

-## Making Beep Sounds
+## Make beep sounds

-To make a beep sound once or more:
+To make a beep sound once or more, follow these steps:

 - Make a beep only once: